Autism Therapy in Calgary for Children, Teens & Families

 What Does Autism Look Like in Children and Teens?

 There is no single profile for autism.
 Some children may be quiet or withdrawn.
 Others are highly verbal and outgoing, but struggle with social boundaries or transitions.
-Many experience sensory sensitivities, emotional regulation challenges, or intense interests.
+Many experience sensory sensitivities — similar to what we see in High Sensitivity or Sensory Challenges — as well as emotional regulation challenges that overlap with Big Emotions & Regulation.

 At Creative Sky, we look beneath behavior to understand how your child processes the world.
 Regulation is the foundation — when a child is dysregulated, they’re not in the “ready-to-learn” zone.
-That’s why therapy begins with helping them feel safe, seen, and supported.
+That’s why therapy begins with helping them feel safe, seen, and supported, especially when co-occurring concerns such as Emotional Shutdown, Emotional Outbursts & Meltdowns, or Anxiety are present

 Play, Perspective-Taking & Social Growth

 Play is more than fun — it’s how children learn.
-Many autistic children struggle with pretend play or reciprocity, which can impact social and emotional development.
+Many autistic children struggle with pretend play or reciprocity, which can impact social and emotional development, particularly in areas like Social Skills and Friendship Challenges & Peer Conflict.

 We use play-based and interest-based approaches to help kids:

-We don’t “teach” social skills — we scaffold real social experiences in psychology sessions and give ideas for the home, school, and community .
+We don’t “teach” Social Skills — we scaffold real social experiences in psychology sessions and give ideas for the home, school, and community.
+This is especially supportive for children who also experience Selective Mutism, Shy Temperament, or Social Communication Differences.

 Teen and Adult Autism Therapy in Calgary